RegisSalesRA/Django_Flutter_AboutMe/README.md

 First Step:

+    chacek if you using virtualenv enabled
-    make sure you have on virtual env source venv/<virtual name>/activate
+    source venv/<virtual name>/activate
     then
     pip3 install -r requirements.txt